BlaqueDevs/se-assignment-day-4-software-project-management-Jomiastony/README.md

 WBS serves as your map through complex projects.
 Your project scope may include several phases or smaller sub-projects—and even those sub-projects can be broken down into tasks, deliverables, and work packages.
 WBS helps manage those items, and gain clarity into the details needed to accomplish every aspect of the project's scope.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+Benefits of a Detailed Project Scope and Schedule:
+i.
+Better project planning and management: A detailed project scope and schedule provide a clear roadmap of the project’s timeline, milestones, and objectives.
+This helps the project team to plan and manage the project effectively and ensure that it stays on track.

+ii.
+Clearer communication with stakeholders: A detailed project scope and schedule provide a shared understanding of the project’s goals, timelines, and requirements.
+This helps to ensure that all stakeholders, including homeowners, contractors, and suppliers, are on the same page, leading to better communication and collaboration.

+iii.
+More accurate project cost estimation: A detailed project scope and schedule help to identify all the tasks and resources needed to complete the project.
+This makes it easier to estimate the project’s total cost accurately, including materials, labor, and other expenses.

+iv.
+Better risk management: A detailed project scope and schedule help to identify potential risks and challenges early in the project’s planning phase.
+This allows the project team to develop mitigation strategies to minimise the impact of any unexpected events that may occur during the project.

+v.
+Improved project outcomes: A detailed project scope and schedule help to ensure that the project is completed on time, within budget, and to the required quality standards.
+This leads to improved project outcomes, increased homeowner satisfaction, and a positive reputation for the contractor

+Gantt charts assist in this process by visually organizing the schedule, showing task timelines, dependencies, and progress at a glance.
+This format helps monitor the project’s pace and enables quick adjustments as needed.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?